How To Break Up With 2022 The Right Way

 Advertisement

 This, of course, can only take you so far in the current climate.
-No amount of self-acceptance is going to stop the cost of living crisis this Christmas – and nor should it, Joseph argues.
+No amount of self-acceptance is going to stop the cost of living crisis this Christmas — and nor should it, Joseph argues.
 Therapy and self-help is an individual fix, not a social solution.
-Besides, many of us are locked out of private therapy because of the cost and even if we have a clinical need, the NHS is about 2,000 therapists short.
 But he still believes that therapy can help people deal with life's adversities and ways they cope and connect.
 "Maybe therapy wakes people up a bit more to what's going on around them, and shakes them out of a comfort zone."

-There are ways to extend that self-compassion to your body, too, and this will also help with readying yourself for a new year.
-Start with the basics: stay warm enough (use warm banks if you can’t afford heating at home) and stay hydrated (the British Dietetic Association says 1600ml daily is usually enough for most women).

-People who want to keep exercising despite the cold, snowy weather and dark nights often benefit from buddying up.
+People who want to keep exercising often benefit from buddying up.
 For one thing, it makes people feel safer, and the accountability ups your motivation.
 "I work out with somebody on early mornings.
 And one day, if I don't want to work out but I know he's coming to work out, it's like I’d be letting somebody else down as well as myself," says Davies.

+If you have a flexible work schedule (and can’t deal with the thought of leaving your running buddy alone) then move your workout to morning or lunchtime if you can.
+A small 2017 study found that people who are exposed to sunlight or bright indoor light in the morning sleep better and feel less depressed and stressed than those who aren't.

 Advertisement